groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/cadoptions/width/_index.md

 ---
 ## CadOptions.Width property

-The width of the output result in pixels.
+The width of the output result (in pixels).

 ```csharp
 public int Width { get; }